 - Child no longer meets our eligibility rules.

-If the qualifying event is divorce or legal separation, or a if child is no longer a dependent child, the COBRA election form and notice must be provided to you within 14 days after you notify your employer of the event.
+If the qualifying event is divorce or legal separation, or if a child is no longer a dependent child, the COBRA election form and notice must be provided to you within 14 days after you notify your employer of the event.

 If the qualifying event is termination of employment or reduction in hours, the COBRA election form and notice must be provided to you within 44 days of the qualifying event.